alanjsfleming/greenarrowsdashboard/README.md

 : From eChook

 ### Amp hours per lap:
-Note: this is current just Ah used / number of laps but this will be updated to a moving average from the last lap.
+Note: this is currently just Ah used / number of laps but this will be updated to a moving average from the last lap.
 See below...

 Everytime a new amp reading is added :